-Basis of Accounting-The unaudited consolidated financial statements have been prepared in accordance with Generally Accepted Accounting Principles ("GAAP") in the United States and in accordance with the instructions to Form 10-Q and Article 10 of Regulation S-X for interim financial information.
+Basis of Accounting-The unaudited consolidated financial statements have been prepared in accordance with Generally Accepted Accounting Principles in the United States ("GAAP") and in accordance with the instructions to Form 10-Q and Article 10 of Regulation S-X for interim financial information.
 Certain information or footnote disclosures normally included in financial statements prepared in accordance with GAAP have been condensed or omitted, pursuant to the rules and regulations of the Securities and Exchange Commission ("SEC") for interim financial reporting.
 Accordingly, they do not include all of the information and notes required by GAAP for complete financial statements.
-The consolidated balance sheet at December 31, 2014 has been derived from audited financial statements but does not include all of the information of management, all adjustments considered necessary for a fair presentation of the Company's financial position, results of operations and cash flows have been included and are of a normal and recurring nature.
-The operating results presented for interim financial information contained herein should be read in conjunction with the consolidated financial statements and notes thereto for the year ended December 31, 2014 included in Amendment No. 7 to the Company's Registration Statement on Form S-1, filed with the SEC on May 14, 2015.
+The consolidated balance sheet at December 31, 2014 has been derived from audited financial statements but does not include all of the information and notes required by GAAP for complete financial statements.
+In the opinion of management, all adjustments considered necessary for a fair statement of the Company's financial position, results of operations and cash flows have been included and are of a normal and recurring nature.
+The operating results presented for interim periods are not necessarily indicative of the results that may be expected for any other interim period or for the entire year.
+The interim financial information contained herein should be read in conjunction with the consolidated financial statements and notes thereto for the year ended December 31, 2014 included in Amendment No. 7 to the Company's Registration Statement on Form S-1, filed with the SEC on May 14, 2015.